dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 :::moniker-end

-## Blazor Hub endpoint route configuration (Blazor Server)
+## Blazor Hub endpoint route configuration (server-side)

-In `Program.cs`, Blazor Server apps call <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A> to map the Blazor <xref:Microsoft.AspNetCore.SignalR.Hub> to the app's default path.
-The Blazor Server script (`blazor.server.js`) automatically points to the endpoint created by <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A>.
+In `Program.cs`, call <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A> to map the Blazor <xref:Microsoft.AspNetCore.SignalR.Hub> to the app's default path.
+The Blazor script (`blazor.*.js`) automatically points to the endpoint created by <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A>.

-## Reflect the connection state in the UI (Blazor Server)
+## Reflect the connection state in the UI (server-side)

 When the client detects that the connection has been lost, a default UI is displayed to the user while the client attempts to reconnect.
 If reconnection fails, the user is provided the option to retry.

+:::moniker range=">= aspnetcore-8.0"

+To customize the UI, define a single element with an `id` of `components-reconnect-modal`.
+The following example places the element in the `App` component.

+`App.razor`:

+:::moniker-end

-:::moniker range=">= aspnetcore-7.0"
+:::moniker range=">= aspnetcore-7.0 < aspnetcore-8.0"

 To customize the UI, define a single element with an `id` of `components-reconnect-modal`.
 The following example places the element in the host page.